-Our second strongest contribution to performance over Q4 2023 was Installed Building Products (IBP), one of the two dominant suppliers and installers of insulation in the US, particularly in new build homes.
+The most significant contributor to performance over Q4 2023 was Installed Building Products (IBP), one of the two dominant suppliers and installers of insulation in the US, particularly in newbuild homes.
 IBP is sensitive to expectations for mortgage rates, so it reacted positively to markets becoming increasingly confident about base rate cuts.
 Moody's, the credit ratings agency, also upgraded its rating for IBP in December, adding that it expected the company to continue to perform well.